tormi/WunderWay/about-this-site/quality-management-system.md

 Everything we do is focused on our quality objectives.
 See [Our Quality Objectives](/company/quality-objectives) and [Our Quality Policy](/company/quality-policy).

 The term Quality Management System is inherited from ISO9001 but we just need to see it as the way we do things within the business.
-The QMS used to be a single document (see [QMS History](https://drive.google.com/drive/#folders/0Bxb4YZjQwNDgQmh6UkRnNC16ekE/0Bxb4YZjQwNDgd1Q5aHpWS0hQRFU/0Bxb4YZjQwNDgUWFYWHc1Y2V4Rzg)) but then we decided that it just didn't work in that format.
+The QMS used to be a single document (see [QMS History](https://drive.google.com/drive/folders/0Bxb4YZjQwNDgUWFYWHc1Y2V4Rzg)) but then we decided that it just didn't work in that format.
 That was when we moved to the WunderWay.

-If you need to know how we work, how to claim expenses or anything else, details should be included in the WunderWay.
+If you need to know how we work, how to claim expenses or anything else, we now document all our processes on the WunderWay.

 There is still a QMS document but it's been massively trimmed and simply refers to the WunderWay.
-See [WR Quality Management System v1.4](https://docs.google.com/a/wunderkraut.com/document/d/1obmKg060gNVuAP9S5P2eLRwwfg8fYx3pnFcDD5bnTuU/edit)
+See [WR Quality Management System v1.5](https://docs.google.com/document/d/10AHgYft2MHbD1c_FjgBQ1mx9w9CGQgDQFL5OPhdgoRA/edit)

 ## Roles & Responsibilities

-The QMS has an owner and is sponsored and supported by senior management.
+The WunderWay (formerly the QMS) has an owner and is sponsored and supported by senior management.
 The roles and responsibilities are as follows:

 ###Steve Hunton
 **Title:** QMS Manager